yjspbupt/AspirationEvolution/readme.md

 To use fig2.cpp and fig3.cpp, you should run lambda.cpp and p.cpp respectively first.

-Fig2.cpp needs the random activity strength as input and the input also contains the observed individual number (usally is $1$).
+Fig2.cpp needs the random activity strength as input.

 Fig3.cpp needs the random switching pattern as input.

+In Fig2~Fig5, we focus on a certain individual, this individual is number $1$